 As required under WIOA Section 116(i)(1), core partners have established and operate their respective fiscal and management information systems to meet the reporting requirements outlined in WIOA Section 116(d)(2).
-As described in Section III.b.1.A, the Nebraska Department of Labor (NDOL) uses NEworks, NDOL's management information system of record, to track and report reportable data elements for the Title I adult, dislocated workers, and youth programs and Title III Wagner-Peyer Employment Service, as well as the Trade Adjustment Act program; Jobs for Veterans State Grant program; and Dislocated Worker Grant programs.
-The Nebraska Department of Health and Human Services Supplemental Nutrition Assistance Program also uses NEworks (refer also to Section III.b.1.A).
-The Nebraska Department of Education, as the State Eligible Agency (SEA) for WIOA Title II funding, utilizes LACES-LiteracyPro Systems, Inc. to track and report reportable data elements and meet the NRS (National Reporting System) reporting requirements for Nebraska's Title II Adult Education program (refer also to Section III.b.1.A).
-The Nebraska VR Program (Title IV) utilizes QE2, a web-based case management and fiscal reporting system, to operate its fiscal and accountability data in order to record, track, and report required data elements.
-The Nebraska Commission for the Blind and Visually Impaired (Title IV) uses AWARE, a client database management system to track and report reportable data elements (refer also to Section III.b.1.A).
-In addition, local boards and CEOs use their respective fiscal systems for fiscal management and reporting, as required under WIOA Section 116(i)(1) and use NEworks to support NDOL's Title I performance-reporting activities.

-B. Assessment of Participants' Post-program Success
+- The Nebraska Department of Labor (NDOL) uses NEworks, NDOL's management information system of record, to track and report reportable data elements for the Title I adult, dislocated workers, and youth programs and Title III Wagner-Peyer Employment Service, as well as eligible providers of training services. - Local boards and CEOs use their respective fiscal systems for fiscal management and reporting, as required under WIOA Section 116(i)(1) and use NEworks to support NDOL's Title I performancereporting activities. - The Nebraska Department of Education, as the State Eligible Agency (SEA) for WIOA Title II funding, utilizes LACES-LiteracyPro Systems, Inc. to track and report reportable data elements and meet the NRS (National Reporting System) reporting requirements for Nebraska's Title II Adult Education program (refer also to Section III.b.1.A). - The Nebraska VR Program (Title IV) utilizes QE2, a web-based case management and fiscal reporting system, to operate its fiscal and accountability data in order to record, track, and report required data elements. - The Nebraska Commission for the Blind and Visually Impaired (Title IV) uses AWARE, a client database management system to track and report reportable data elements (refer also to Section III.b.1.A). - B. Assessment of Participants' Post-program Success